kfarjam90/farjam_atumation/Home_assignment/URL_shortener/readme.md

 ## Features

-- Shorten long URLs into shorter, more manageable ones.
+- Shortening URLs: Users can send a POST request to /shorten with a JSON payload containing the long URL to be shortened.
+If a custom shortcode is provided, it will be used; otherwise, a random shortcode will be generated.
-- Generate a random shortcode for each URL or allow custom shortcodes.
+- Redirection: Users can use the generated shortcodes to access the original long URLs.
+Accessing /<shortcode> will redirect users to the original URL.
-- Redirect users to the original URL when accessing the shortcode.
+- Statistics: Users can retrieve statistics for a shortened URL by accessing /<shortcode>/stats.
+Statistics include creation time, last redirect time, and the number of

 ## Prerequisites